A quarter of the businesses there were hesitant, perhaps due to lack of tech knowledge in senior management: study

-Overall, the survey analysis found that fintech adoption in Malaysia has been driven by the need to increase business efficiency, with more than five in 10 respondents (56.3%) indicating so.
+Overall, the survey analysis found that adoption of Fintech Companies in Malaysia has been driven by the need to increase business efficiency, with more than five in 10 respondents (56.3%) indicating so.
 Four-in-10 (40.4%) businesses adopted fintech as a means to adapt to the challenges posed by the COVID-19 pandemic.
 Just over a third (34.4%) saw the use of FinTech as a way of reducing costs.

 Said Bryan Chung, Chairman of the Digital Transformation Committee at CPA Australia (Malaysia Division): “The increased popularity of mobile payments and digital wallets goes hand in glove with the government’s efforts to increase the use of e-wallets amongst the bottom 40% of income earners and the middle 40% through cash transfer programs, as part of its transition to a high value-added, high income economy.”

 One possible area of concern is that one in four businesses surveyed did not expect to use fintech in the next 12 months, with the majority of these being businesses being those employing 50 or fewer employees.
 “Small businesses may not have a sound understanding of the benefits of fintech to their organizations.
 More needs to be done to improve small business understanding of what digital solutions might be good for their businesses,” said Chung.